phphd/exceptional-validation/README.md

 }
 ```

-In this example, `RegistrationViolationsFormatter` is used to format error messages for
+In this example, `RegistrationViolationsFormatter` is used to format constraint violations for
-both `LoginAlreadyTakenException` and `WeakPasswordException`, enriching constraint violations with additional
+both `LoginAlreadyTakenException` and `WeakPasswordException` (though you are perfectly fine to use separate
-exception context.
+formatters), enriching them with additional context.

 ## Limitations

 ### Capturing multiple exceptions at once

 Typically, validation process is expected to capture all errors at once and return them as a list of violations.
-However, the whole concept of exceptional processing in PHP is based on the idea that only one exception is thrown at a
+However, the whole concept of exceptional processing in PHP is based on the idea that only one exception could be thrown
-time, since only one instruction is executed at a time.
+at a time, since only one logical instruction is executed at a time.

-In case of Symfony Messenger, it is partially overcome by the fact that `HandlerFailedException` can wrap multiple
+In case of Symfony Messenger, this is somewhat overcome by the fact that `HandlerFailedException` can wrap multiple
 exceptions collected from the underlying handlers.
 Though, currently there's no way to collect more than one
 exception from the same handler because of the limitations of sequential computing model.

-We are currently working on this issue and trying to implement a solution that will allow capturing multiple exceptions.
+We are currently thinking about the issue and trying to anticipate the solution that will allow capturing multiple
-Most likely the solution will be based on some ideas from the system of interaction combinators, where code is no longer
+exceptions.
+Most likely the solution will be based on some ideas from the interaction combinators computing model, where
-considered as a sequence of instructions, but rather as a graph of interactions that are combined and reduced on each
+code is no longer considered as a mere sequence of instructions, but rather as a graph of interactions that are combined
-step.
+and reduced on each step of evaluation.